golimpio/recipe-finder/README.md

 ## Application

-This application provides a lightweight RESTful API using the Java API for RESTful Web Services (JAX-RS) on top of an embedded Jetty.

-It was started using the Heroku template for JAX-RS.
+This application provides a lightweight RESTful API using the Java API for RESTful Web Services (JAX-RS) on top of an embedded Jetty (based on the Heroku template for JAX-RS).

 ### Frameworks